Drac0077/FAKE-AUTOMATION/README.md

 ./fake_generator.py
 ```

-USAGE: just enter your required amount of data, The tool will do the work and send you the complete list.
+USAGE: just enter your required amount of data after execution, The tool will do the work and send you the complete list.

 This tool is made for educational and illustrative purposes only.
 I am not responsible for the damage caused by illict usage of this tool.